 What must you look for in a Ultrasonic Cleaner?

-- Ability to record and document every cleaning cycle (start to end temp, cycle length, start to finish time etc)
+Ability to record and document every cleaning cycle (start to end temp, cycle length, start to finish time, etc)

-Trigiene work closely with Walker Electronics who are a British manufacturer and one of the leaders in Ultrasonic Cleaning technology.
+Trigiene works closely with Walker Electronics who are a British manufacturer and one of the leaders in Ultrasonic Cleaning technology.
 Their clearners are used in many industries such as Primary Care Dental Practices, Chiropody and Podiatry Surgeries, Veterinary Surgeries and Veterinary Hospitals, Tattooing Studios and Piercing Studios, Health Service, Automotive Repair Outlets, Industrial Sites and Jewellery Workshops.